-- Gloucester Premium Outlets, a 375,000 square foot project located in Gloucester, New Jersey, which is scheduled to open in August 2015.
+- Gloucester Premium Outlets, a 370,000 square foot project located in Gloucester, New Jersey, opened on August 13, 2015.
 We own a 50% noncontrolling interest in this project.
-Our estimated share of the cost of this project is \$61.4 million. - Tucson Premium Outlets, a 366,000 square foot project, which is scheduled to open in October 2015.
+Our share of the cost of this project was approximately \$61.4 million. - Tucson Premium Outlets, a 366,000 square foot project, opened on October 1, 2015.
 We own a 100% interest in this project.
-The estimated cost of this project is \$95.0 million. - Tampa Premium Outlets, a 441,000 square foot project, which is scheduled to open in October 2015.
+The cost of this project was approximately \$95.0 million. - Tampa Premium Outlets, a 441,000 square foot project, opened on October 29, 2015.
 We own a 100% interest in this project.
-The estimated cost of this project is \$129.2 million.
+The cost of this project was approximately \$129.2 million.

 On April 23, 2015, we announced a partnership with Swire Properties Inc. and Whitman Family Development to jointly develop the approximately 500,000 square foot shopping center component of Brickell City Centre, a mixed-use development in downtown Miami.
-We own a 25% interest in the retail component of this project which is scheduled to open in September 2016.
+We own a 25% interest in the retail component of this project, which is scheduled to open in September 2016.
 Our share of the estimated cost of this project is approximately \$100.0 million.

 We routinely incur costs related to construction for significant redevelopment and expansion projects at our properties.
-Redevelopment and expansion projects, including the addition of anchors, big box tenants, and restaurants, are underway at 28 properties.
+Redevelopment and expansion projects, including the addition of anchors, big box tenants, and restaurants, are underway at 30 properties.

-Our share of the costs of all development and redevelopment projects currently under construction is approximately \$2.3 billion.
+Our share of the costs of all new development and redevelopment projects currently under construction is approximately \$2.4 billion.
 We expect to fund these capital projects with cash flows from operations.
 Our estimated stabilized return on invested capital typically ranges between 8-12% for all of our new development, expansion and redevelopment projects.

 International Development Activity.
 We typically reinvest net cash flow from our international joint ventures to fund future international development activity.
 We believe this strategy mitigates some of the risk of our initial investment and our exposure to changes in foreign currencies.
 We have also funded most of our foreign investments with local currency-denominated borrowings that act as a natural hedge against fluctuations in exchange rates.
 Our consolidated net income exposure to changes in the volatility of the Euro, Yen, Won, and other foreign currencies is not material.
-We expect our share of international development costs for 2015 will be approximately \$114 million, primarily funded through reinvested joint venture cash flow and construction loans.
+We expect our share of international development costs for 2015 will be approximately \$133 million, primarily funded through reinvested joint venture cash flow and construction loans.

-The following table describes these new development and expansion projects as well as our share of the estimated total cost as of June 30, 2015 (in millions):
+The following table describes these new development and expansion projects as well as our share of the estimated total cost as of September 30, 2015 (in millions):

-Property Location Gross Leasable Area (sqft) Our Ownership Percentage Our Share of Projected Net Cost (in Local Currency) Our Share of Projected Net Cost (in USD) Projected Opening Date New Development Projects: Vancouver Designer Outlets Vancouver (British Columbia), Canada 242,000 45% CAD 70.2 \$56.5 Opened Jul 2015 Expansions: Yeoju Premium Outlets Phase 2 Gyeonggi Province, South Korea 265,400 50% KRW 79,361 \$ 71.8 Opened Feb 2015 Shisui Premium Outlets Phase 2 Shisui (Chiba), Japan 130,000 40% JPY 2,895 \$ 24.1 Opened Apr - 2015
+Property Location Gross Leasable Area (sqft) Our Ownership Percentage Our Share of Projected Net Cost (in Local Currency) Our Share of Projected Net Cost (in USD) Projected Opening Date New Development Projects: Provence Designer Outlets Vancouver Designer Outlets Miramas, France Vancouver (British Columbia), Canada 269,000 242,000 90% 45% EUR 104,111 CAD 70.2 \$117.2 \$56.5 Mar 2017 Opened Jul 2015 Expansions: Yeoju Premium Outlets Phase 2 Gyeonggi Province, South Korea 265,400 50% KRW 79,361 \$ 71.8 Opened Feb 2015 Shisui Premium Outlets Phase 2 Shisui (Chiba), Japan 130,000 40% JPY 2,895 \$ 24.1 Opened Apr - 2015